-Services that are covered for you What you must pay when you get these services Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs In-network: No Charge Out-of-network: You pay a \$60 copayment Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test In-network: No Charge There is no coinsurance, copayment, or deductible for an annual PSA test.
-Out-of-network: You pay a \$35 copayment
+Services that are covered for you What you must pay when you get these services Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs In-network: No Charge Out-of-network: You pay a \$65 copayment Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: • Digital rectal exam • Prostate Specific Antigen (PSA) test In-network: No Charge There is no coinsurance, copayment, or deductible for an annual PSA test.
+Out-of-network: You pay a \$40 copayment

-Services that are covered for you What you must pay when you get these services Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
+Prosthetic devices and related supplies

+Devices (other than dental) that replace all or part of a body part or function.
 These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section In-network: No Charge on prosthetic medical supplies such as ostomy supplies, surgical dressing, splints, and casts that cannot be reused by the member for more detail.
-All other prosthetic medical supplies will apply the 20% coinsurance Out-of-network: No Charge on prosthetic medical supplies such as surgical dressing, splints, and casts that cannot be reused by the member You pay a 25% coinsurance on ostomy supplies All other prosthetic medical supplies will apply the 25% coinsurance Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive In-network: No Charge pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-Maximum of 36 sessions per calendar year with the option for an Out-of-network: You pay a \$35 copavment copayment
+Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.

+No Charge on prosthetic medical supplies such as ostomy supplies, surgical dressing, splints, and casts that cannot be reused by the member

+All other prosthetic medical supplies will apply the 20% coinsurance

+No Charge on prosthetic medical supplies such as surgical dressing, splints, and casts that cannot be reused by the member

+You pay a 25% coinsurance on ostomy supplies

+All other prosthetic medical supplies will apply the 25% coinsurance

+Pulmonary rehabilitation services

+Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.